Fuseki HTTP Administration Protocol

 Parameter

-dbType Either mem or tdb
+dbType Either mem or tdb, tdb1, or tdb2

 dbName URL path name